 If you aren’t sold on applying for a PNC credit card, but are still in the market for a card that can earn cash back, help you save money through a balance transfer or make managing business expenses easier, here are three alternative cards to consider.

-Best alternative for cash back: Bank of America® Cash Rewards credit card
+Best alternative for cash back: Bank of America® Customized Cash Rewards credit card

-If you aren’t sure that gas stations and dining make up enough of your monthly budget to benefit from the PNC Cash Rewards® Visa® rewards program, a good alternative could be the Bank of America® Cash Rewards credit card.
-It earns 3% cash back in the category of your choice, 2% cash back at grocery stores and wholesale clubs for the first $2,500 in combined choice category/grocery store/wholesale club quarterly purchases, 1% cash back on every purchase — and you can choose from six categories for your 3% rewards rate.
+If you aren’t sure that gas stations and dining make up enough of your monthly budget to benefit from the PNC Cash Rewards® Visa® rewards program, a good alternative could be the Bank of America® Customized Cash Rewards credit card.
+It earns 3% cash back in the category of your choice, 2% cash back at grocery stores and wholesale clubs (for the first $2,500 in combined choice category/grocery store/wholesale club quarterly purchases), 1% cash back on all other purchases — and you can choose from six categories for your 3% rewards rate.

 The options for your 3% category are as follows: